Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

-\paragraph{PF-ODE likelihood as a typicality and risk signal} To strengthen our observation that PF-ODE log-likelihoods are predictive of the performance of other predictive models that have been trained on the same data, we established a formal link between the PF-ODE log-likelihood and the reliability of predictions made by GEMS and show that the log-likelihoods control the error of the downstream model with high probability.
+To strengthen our observation that PF-ODE log-likelihoods are predictive of the performance of other predictive models that have been trained on the same data, we established a formal link between the PF-ODE log-likelihood and the reliability of predictions made by GEMS and show that the log-likelihoods control the error of the downstream model with high probability.

-We interpret the PF-ODE negative log-likelihood $L(x)$ as a task-agnostic typicality score under the diffusion density $q_\phi$ learned from in-distribution (ID) complexes.
+We interpret the PF-ODE negative log-likelihood $L(x)$ as a task-agnostic typicality score under the diffusion density $q_\phi$ learned from ID complexes.

-Empirically, this typicality is also predictive of downstream reliability: complexes with unusually large $L(x)$ (low likelihood under $q_\phi$) tend to incur larger binding-affinity errors under GEMS (Figs.~\ref{fig:lkhd_error_heatmaps}--\ref{fig:lkhd_error_exponential}).
+Empirically, this typicality is also predictive of downstream reliability: Complexes with unusually large $L(x)$ (low likelihood under $q_\phi$) tend to incur larger binding-affinity errors under GEMS (Figures~\ref{fig:lkhd_error_heatmaps} and \ref{fig:lkhd_error_exponential}).
 The key intuition is that if prediction error grows (roughly) monotonically as inputs become less typical, then concentration of $L(x)$ under the ID law immediately yields a high-probability error guarantee.
 This is the content of the following informal proposition:

 \begin{proposition}[Likelihood controls error with high probability] Let $x\sim p_{\mathrm{ID}}$ and define $L(x)=-\log q_\phi(x)$ with typical value $L_{\mathrm{typ}}=\E_{\mathrm{ID}}[L(x)]$.
 Assume $L(x)$ has finite ID variance $\Var_{\mathrm{ID}}(L(x))\le \sigma^2$, and that there exists a non-decreasing calibration curve $\phi$ such that $e_\theta(x)\le \phi(L(x))$ for (almost) all $x$.
 Then, for any margin $\alpha>0$,